Our Research

 Our research utilizes multiple methods, including behavioral observations, standardized measures of cognitive and language ability, caregiver interviews, and questionnaires.
 Our behavioral assessments are designed to provide many opportunities for play, social interaction, and communication.
 During many behavioral assessments, participants wear a small, non-invasive, and lightweight heart rate monitor so we can see how their bodies are reacting physiologically to the different activities and interactions.
 Dr. Hogan also has experience collecting and examining eye tracking and electroencephalogram (EEG) data, and some of our research studies utilize these tools as well.

-Student Projects
+Past Student Projects

 “For the past year, I have been working on my own research project under the Magellan Scholar Award that studies social anxiety in preschool-aged children with ASD.
 By observing the child’s reaction to a stranger approach, measuring their physiological response using heart activity data, and collecting parent-reported social anxiety data, I want to see if there are any distinct markers of social anxiety that exist in young autistic children that can help identify an earlier diagnosis and allow them to receive early intervention.
 I will be presenting my research at DiscoverUSC in April this year and hopefully continue to expand on this project throughout the rest of my undergrad.” -Gillian Marshall